ishimwepati/To-Do-list/README.md

 > - Added HTML
 > - Added Javascript
 > - CSS added
-> - Preserved datain the LocalStorage
+> - Preserved data in the LocalStorage
 > - Added HTML syntx from JS

 <p align="right">(<a href="#readme-top">back to top</a>)</p>